Concerns Resolution

 Introduction

-What is this process?
 This process outlines the steps to be taken when there are disagreements between practitioners from differing agencies in relation to concerns about the safety and welfare of a child or young person, and / or action being taken to safeguard a child or young person.

 Within this process the term “family” is used to describe parent / carers and family members such as siblings as well as extended family members.

-Why do we need this process?
 When working with practitioners from other agencies there will at times be differences of opinion with regards to how to respond to an identified concern about a child, young person or family.
-This process has been designed to guide practitioners in the steps that they should take when concerns arise.
+This process has been designed to guide practitioners in the steps that they should take when disagreements arise.

-Who is this aimed at?
-This process is aimed at practitioners working with families either regularly or occasionally.
+This process is aimed at practitioners working with or supporting children, young people and families either regularly or occasionally.
 These practitioners will come from a wide range of agencies both statutory and non-statutory.

 Please note that dissent or concerns in relation to Child Protection Conferences should follow the process outlined within Appendix 1